miyo/rv-pc-axi/README.md

 RV-PC-AXI is a variation of RV-PC that uses AXI-version MIG.
 Using AXI makes it is easy to port various FPGA boards.
 This version works on Arty A7-100T.

+## How to Build

+In this project, Vivado 2020.2 is used.

 ```bash
 $ vivado -mode batch -source main-arty-a7-100.tcl
 ```
 or by selecting main.tcl in Tools -> Run Tcl Script in Vivado GUI.

-Then open main/main.xpr with Vivado.
+Then open main/main.xpr with Vivado, and Click `Generate Bitstream` in Flow Navigator.
+You can get `artya7.bit`.

 # RV-PC